raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 it previously sent on this session, that have not yet received a response, now will certainly not be receiving any response.
 Such requests should be considered failed, and should be retried at a later time, as appropriate.

-A Retry Delay request message MUST NOT be initiated by a client.
-If a server receives a Retry Delay request message this is an error and the server MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

-Upon receipt of a Retry Delay request from the server, the client MUST make note of the reconnect delay for this server, and then immediately close the connection.
-This is to place the burden of TCP's TIME-WAIT state on the client.

-After sending the Retry Delay request the server SHOULD allow the client five seconds to close the connection, and if the client has not closed the connection after five seconds then the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).

 In the case where some, but not all, of the existing operations on a session have become invalid (perhaps because the server has been reconfigured and is no